K-Merge: Online Continual Merging of Adapters for On-device Large Language Models: Proposed Method

 \section{Proposed Method}

 To address the challenges of online continual merging, we propose a lightweight, data-free method that supports on-device continual merging within a given storage budget.
+An overview is shown in Fig.~\ref{fig:method}.
 At the core of our method, there are two key components: 1) \textbf{Similarity-based clustering} (Sec.~\ref{sec:method:similarity}): we identify the most suitable stored adapter to merge with for an incoming LoRA, based on an efficient similarity metric without using any training data.
 2) \textbf{History-aware merging} (Sec.~\ref{sec:method:history}): we merge adapters using a weighted combination scheme that leverages information from the previous adapter merges.

 These components are integrated into a decision-making framework to determine whether the new LoRA should be merged into an existing adapter or allocated to a new slot (subject to the storage budget).
 We introduce two variants: \begin{itemize} \item \textbf{K-Merge}, a lightweight solution that merges each new LoRA with its nearest stored adapter unless there is space available to store it separately. \item \textbf{K-Merge$++$}, an improved variant that selectively merges based on a similarity threshold, preserving space for future, more diverse LoRAs. \end{itemize}